 Select a subject table from the table list in the left pane.

 Smart Select columnssection and click on

-A modal appears where you can choose which columns of the selected subject table are to be used as Smart Select columns.
+A drawer appears where you can choose which columns of the selected subject table are to be used as Smart Select columns.
 Each column you add will improve the accuracy with which MOSTLY AI can match the entries in this table and its referring tables.

 Next, you can rank the selected Smart Select columns by order of importance by dragging them up or down.
 This will further improve the accuracy with which the relationship is rendered.

 Apply to referring tables.
 It will then be applied to the Smart Select foreign keys of the referring tables.